 Parents and caregivers are facing unprecedented challenges due to the COVID-19 pandemic.
 We designed the free app, Stay Play Grow, to support families with young children and provide them with a comprehensive one-stop resource during the pandemic.

 Stay Play Grow offers a wide range of resources to help families do simple activities to help children learn and play at home, get self-care strategies, meet basic needs, and find trusted health and safety information.
 The app was made available in English and Spanish.
+To learn more about how technology like Stay Play Grow can help connect families to critical supports, and the need for localization of resources, check out this webinar discussion.

 A Statewide Parent Portal for California